spacetelescope/jdaviz/docs/dev/ui_description.rst

 Widget communication
 --------------------

-There are two fundamental forms of communication between widgets: direction communication using the ``observer`` pattern, and global communication using the centralized event hub provided by Glue.
+There are three fundamental forms of communication between widgets:
+    1. direction communication using the ``observer`` pattern using `Traitlets <https://traitlets.readthedocs.io/en/stable/>`_,
+    2. global communication using the centralized event hub provided by glue,
+    3. and callback properties on glue objects.

 Direct messaging
 ~~~~~~~~~~~~~~~~